It’s tough to feel powerless. It’s also hard to know when you’ve gone too far in your quest for self-improvement.

 When you’re done writing your book, and it’s published, be sure to let me know so I can reach out and give you congratulations for getting out of this black hole!

-Does self-help work?
-Maybe, or maybe it’s causing you more pain.
+Are self-help books good?
+Maybe, or maybe they’re causing you more pain.

 Don’t do this to yourself anymore!
 You can stop reading self-help publications: whether they’re books, blog posts, or podcast transcripts.
 They don’t always help you, and they can certainly make you miss out on the crucial moments.